Hemitheconyx

 Hemitheconyx is a genus of geckos.
 Both species are found in Africa.
 They are known as fat-tailed geckos and often resemble leopard geckos.

+In wild populations of Hemitheconyx, females have been observed to select nesting areas with a temperature of 34.2 degrees Celsius near the upper pivotal temperature for its temperature-dependent sex determination system.

 Species

 There are two recognized species in the genus Hemitheconyx: